L’apéro: it’s not a happy hour, not a dinner, not a barbecue. But what is it?

 American happy hour usually happens sometime between 4pm and 7pm.
 French apéro, on the other hand, often happens between 6pm and 9pm.
 When you host an apéro, be prepared for the conversation, food, and drink to last anywhere between an hour to three hours; there are no time constraints.
 If your apéro lasts a bit longer, it may spontaneously turn into the previously mentioned apéro dînatoire.
 But don’t worry, the casual precedent remains, so you can just pop something store-bought into the oven and continue your apéro.
 (Or, if you’ve been expecting everyone to hang, a simple roast chicken and some salade will do the trick!)

-Invite your faves
+Invite friends to your apéro

 One friend, five friends, fifteen friends.
 Invite as many people as you want as long as the space is large enough for people to move freely, socialize, and grab a seat if they want it; it should still feel intimate (an apéro is not a house party).
 No formal invitation is necessary, a Facebook message or a group text will do.